deliteser112/eclipse-platform-releng-buildtools/db/README.md

     You'll want to have a look at the diffs in the golden schema to verify that all changes are intentional.

-5. Run `./nom_build :db:generateFlywayIndex` to regenerate the Flyway index.
-    This is a file listing all of the current Flyway files.
-Its purpose is to produce a merge conflict when more than one person adds a Flyway file with the same sequence number.

 Relevant files (under `db/src/main/resources/sql/schema/`):